dzd9798/READ_GNSS/README.md

 Using loadRINEXO for reading observation file.

-Using loadRINEXN for reading navigation file.
+Using loadRINEXN for reading navigation file (Only GPS and BEIDOU are supported at present).

 Using loadIONEX for reading TEC map file.